Toporin/SatochipApplet/README.md

 - Litecoin: the [Litecoin Electrum-Satochip](https://github.com/Toporin/electrum-satochip/releases) is a version of [Electrum for Litecoin](https://github.com/pooler/electrum-ltc/) that was slightly modified to integrate the Satochip hardware wallet.
 - Bitcoin Cash: the [Electron Cash-Satochip](https://github.com/Toporin/electrum-satochip/releases) is a version of [Electron Cash](https://github.com/Electron-Cash/Electron-Cash) that was slightly modified to integrate the Satochip hardware wallet.
 **Note:** Satochip is natively supported by Electron Cash, we strongly encourage you to download the client from the [official website](https://electroncash.org/).
-- eCash (XEC): Satochip is natively supported by Electrum ABC, we strongly encourage you to download the client from the [official website] (https://www.bitcoinabc.org/electrum/).
+- eCash (XEC): Satochip is natively supported by Electrum ABC, we strongly encourage you to download the client from the [official website](https://www.bitcoinabc.org/electrum/).

-- Metamask: you can use your Satochip hardware wallet with a forked version of Metamask called [Satomask] (https://github.com/Toporin/metamask-extension/releases).
-To allow the communication between the card and your web browser, you will need the [Satochip Bridge] (https://github.com/Toporin/Satochip-Bridge/releases).
+- Metamask: you can use your Satochip hardware wallet with a forked version of Metamask called [Satomask](https://github.com/Toporin/metamask-extension/releases).
+To allow the communication between the card and your web browser, you will need the [Satochip Bridge](https://github.com/Toporin/Satochip-Bridge/releases).

-- MyEtherWallet: you can use your Satochip hardware wallet with a forked version of MyEtherWallet called [MEW Satochip] (https://github.com/Toporin/MyEtherWallet/releases).
-To allow the communication between the card and your web browser, you will need the [Satochip Bridge] (https://github.com/Toporin/Satochip-Bridge/releases).
+- MyEtherWallet: you can use your Satochip hardware wallet with a forked version of MyEtherWallet called [MEW Satochip](https://github.com/Toporin/MyEtherWallet/releases).
+To allow the communication between the card and your web browser, you will need the [Satochip Bridge](https://github.com/Toporin/Satochip-Bridge/releases).

 ### Deprecated (use older releases for this)
 [SatoChipClient](https://github.com/Toporin/SatoChipClient) is a small java library that allows to easily interface the SatoChip applet to your application through a simple set of API.
 An example of application is the [BitcoinWallet](https://github.com/Toporin/BitcoinWallet) java application, that uses SatoChipClient through another Bitcoin library called [BitcoinCore](https://github.com/Toporin/BitcoinCore).